 This site was a personal website before I added my personal log, and I implemented it with Hugo moving from my old Django managed website.
 I had a good amount of content I wanted to sort and classify, even if some of that content was very old –circa 2002–.
 I wanted to present all that information initially, and perhaps decide later if I wanted to get rid of some of it.

 So I thought I could use tags, and that worked well to make the main index pages linked in the menu on the top of the pages.
-However, is not ideal because I ended with one large archive with basically anything I could put in any of the other sections.
+However, is not ideal because I ended with one large archive with basically anything I couldn’t put in any of the other sections.